LucidtechAI/las-docs/reference/dotnet/latest.md

 * `executionId` Id of the execution

-* `nextTransitionId` The next transition to transition into, to end the workflow-execution, use: las:transition:commons-failed
+* `nextTransitionId` The next transition, to end the workflow execution (TTNote: Unclear why end workflow is mentioned here or if it's related to the 'nextTransitionID' or to the 'las:transition:commons-failed'), use: las:transition:commons-failed

 #### Returns
 WorkflowExecution response from REST API